wuxin4692/chutes-miner-china/ansible/README.md

 There are three main private networks you could use: 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, and you can sometimes get away with using the carrier NAT range 100.64.0.0/10.
 Those are HUGE IP ranges and you can almost certainly get away with using a /24, unless you plan to add more than 256 nodes to your miner. /23 doubles, /22 doubles that, etc.  Just pick a range that's unlikely to be used, or check servers on your server provider of choice before making a selection.

+#### external_ip

+The chutes API/validator sends traffic directly to each GPU node, and does not route through the main CPU node at all.
+For the system to work, this means each GPU node must have a publicly routeable IP address on each GPU node that is not behind a shared IP (since it uses kubernetes nodePort services).
+This IP is the public IPv4, and must not be something in the private IP range like 192.168.0.0/16, 10.0.0.0/8, etc.

 ## 1. Install ansible (on your local system, not the miner node(s))

 ### Mac